N E W S F E E D S >>>

 • Highland Opportunities Limited

 Bill Fernie became a director and chairman of the company on 29th June 2007.
-Ceased to be Chairman October 2007 following becoming chairman of the Education, Culture and Sport Committee - remains on the committee as a director.
+Ceased to be Chairman October 2007 following becoming chairman of the Education, Culture and Sport Committee - left the committee in June 2008 in the reorganisation following change of administration.
+Became a director once again in 2012 following the Council elections.

 The company is wholly owned by Highland Council.